muhmmadwaqar/CUI-FREELANCING-PLATFORM/README.md

    ```

 ## Usage
-- **Student Dashboard**: Access at `/student-dashboard` to manage profiles, browse job listings, bid on projects, and communicate with employers.
+- **Student Dashboard**: Access at `/student-dashboard` to manage profiles, browse jobs, and bid on projects.
-- **Employer Dashboard**: Access at `/employer-dashboard` to post jobs, review applications, and communicate with students.
+- **Employer Dashboard**: Access at `/employer-dashboard` to post jobs and review applications.

 ## Contributing
 We welcome contributions!
-To contribute, follow these steps:
+Follow these steps:
 1. Fork the repository.
 2. Create a new branch:
    ```sh
    git checkout -b my-feature-branch
    ```
-3. Make your changes and commit:
+3. Commit your changes:
    ```sh
    git commit -m 'Add new feature'
    ```